greenelab/onboarding/extras/linter_install_tutorial.md

 ```

 Depending on repository organization some may want to have files be in specific folders rather than in a centralized way.
-Currently, there isn't a great way to accomplish this feature without manually calling ``jupytext -- set-formats notebook_folder_name//ipynb, script_folder_name//py``.
+Currently, there isn't a great way to accomplish this feature without manually calling ``jupytext --set-formats 'notebook_folder_name//ipynb,script_folder_name//py'``.
-Then, remove the ``--set-formats, 'notebooks//ipynb,scripts//py'`` part from the config file and run pre-commit like normal.
+Then, remove the ``--set-formats, 'notebook_folder_name//ipynb,script_folder_name//py'`` part from the config file and run pre-commit like normal.

 ### Flake8